 In the 50s, history has it that the Dutch in East Africa, observed the African catfish growing to different sizes.
-All these species of Clarias were collected and taken to Netherlands where genetic engineering took place to get the present day Dutch Clarias, Clarias gariepinus.
+All these species of Clarias were collected and taken to Netherlands where genetic engineering took place to get us the present day Dutch Clarias, Clarias gariepinus.
 The first person to import the Dutch Clarias into Nigeria was the Director of Kainji Lake Research Institute, Dr. Ayeni in the early 80s.
 On the box, as he said, was written: "Do not cross".
-"This is research of 30 years."
-The conversation was with Dr. Ayeni, Mr. Obakin, Director, Federal Department of Fisheries Abuja, Mr. Alatise Fisheries officer, Department of Fisheries Abuja, in Ndjamena, Chad, 1990.
+This is a research of 30 years.
+Conversation were with Dr. Ayeni, Mr. Obakin, Director, Federal Department of Fisheries Abuja, Mr. Alatise Fisheries officer, Department of Fisheries Abuja, in Ndjamena, Chad, 1990.

 Fisheries began to grow with the Federal Department of Fisheries under the then Director, Mr. Dada in the 80s.
 Big time players came to fisheries aquaculture importing Clarias gariepinus from source.
 There were others too, but no records to show.
 Breeders were always getting new broodstock from the table size being sold by big-time players in the industry then.
 So hatching wasn't a headache.
-The turbulence in the Nigerian economy made all the big-time players to stop importation of new broodstock.
-Breeders then started to buy from each other nationwide.
-It was common to hear breeders say, "I chose the shooters which I raised and are used as my broodstock".
-Well, no one could blame them as many were not experienced to know that the shooters still have the same genetic makeup as their parents.
-So there was no new gene introduced.
-If one asked them the filial generation of their broodstock, none could tell.
+The turbulence in the Nigerian economy makes all the big-time players to stop importation of new broodstock.
+Breeders now started to buy from each other nationwide.
+It is common to hear breeders say, "I chose the shooters which I raised and are used as my broodstock".
+Well, no one will not blame them as many are not experienced to know that the shooters still have the same genetic makeup as their parents.
+So there is no new gene introduced.
+Ask them the filial generation of their broodstock, none can tell.
 So our present broodstock filial generation is undetermined and it remains indeterminate.
 The discovery of inbreeding as a major problem in the hatching of Clarias gariepinus in Nigeria was by serendipity, which is behind the most monumental discoveries of science worldwide.
-It was a problem that was never known was present or could come at the beginning.
+It was a problem never knew that was present or could come at the beginning.